Chapter 0:

 “What’s that supposed to mean?”

-“I think he’s talking about how you didn’t bother sticking around to see how the classroom photo ended up turning out,” Mira said, not a hint of teasing in her tone.
+“I think he’s talking about how you didn’t bother sticking around to see how the classroom photo ended up turning out,” Mira said, not a hint of tease in her tone.

-Perhaps it was the fact that she had no ulterior motives behind her words that caused Luke to get more embarrassed that he should have.
+Perhaps it was the fact that she had no ulterior motives behind her words that caused Luke to get more embarrassed than he normally would have.

 “I don’t know what you guys are talking about, right Noe-”

-As Luke turned to me, which I was prepared to greet him with a teasing smile, his face went from being a deep red flush to a ghostly pale white.
+As Luke turned to me, which I was prepared to greet him with a teasing smile, the color of his face went from a deep red flush to a ghostly pale white.
 The others followed his gaze, turning to look at me.

 Yes their eyes landed on me, but they only stopped for the briefest of moments.
-For some reason, their eyes continued moving until they were staring directly behind me.
-All three lost their smiles, they shot out their arms at me, their hands reaching out, barely able to grab the camera.
+For some reason, their eyes ended up continuing to move until they were all staring directly behind me.
+All three lost their smiles as they shot out their arms towards me, their hands reaching out, barely able to grab me by my camera.

-Their grip caused the strap to pull my neck slightly as I was turning to see what was behind me when it happened.
+Their grip caused the strap to pull my neck slightly as I turned to see what was behind me.
+Then, it happened.

-First I felt nothing, then I felt everything, and, finally, it cycled back to nothing.
+First I felt nothing, then I felt everything before cycling back to nothing.